Anaero-Technology/Black-Box/readme.txt

 Once processed data is present the 'export data' button can be pressed to save it into a .csv file.

 ### Create Graphs
-Not currently implemented.
-Will allow user to import processed data file and produce a variety of graphs from the information.
+Used to produce a variety of graphs from a processed information file (created by the Perform Calculations section).
+Once the file has been loaded several choices can be made as to the type of graph displayed:
+Single Plot - shows one set of values for one channel, choose channel from first drop down and which value from the lower drop down.
+Compare Channels - show one set of values for two channels on the same axes.
+Select channels from two drop downs and value from the third.
+All One Channel - show all the values for a single channel.
+Select the channel from the first drop down.
+For any of these the view may be switched between hourly data and daily data as well as the grid and legend (if there is one) toggled on or off.
+Using the toolbar on the graph it is possible to zoom and manipulate the graph as well as save it as an image.

 ## Future ideas or plans
-Add graphing section.
-Make data validation consistent and more obvious.
-(As the event log generator will probably dissapear with time this isn't top priority)
-Add multithreading to prevent UI freezes while the program is doing something.
+Add multithreading to prevent UI freezes while the program is doing something - Not currently necessary but may be in future.
+Wireless connection to ESP from laptop.
+SD card attached to ESP for greater size/more stable data storage.
+Integration for Gass Composition Analysis.